 Your ophthalmologist will do a complete medical eye exam.
 They will want to learn more about the type of double vision you are having.
 That can help show which nerves are affected.

-Sometimes, you will have tests to provide detailed images of your eye, such as a CT scan, MRI, or angiogram.
+Sometimes, you will have tests to provide detailed images of your eyes and brain, such as a CT scan, MRI, or angiogram.

 Your ophthalmologist may also refer you to a neurologist.

 Risk factors for MCNP include high blood pressure, diabetes and smoking.
 These same risk factors increase your chances for having a stroke.
 Work closely with your doctor to reduce or treat these risk factors.